 This post contains affiliate links from which I may make a commission.
 Find out more here.
 All opinions are my own.

-Even though it is not exactly off the beaten track, Oban is a little out of the way for many Scotland visitors.
-However, the pretty seaside town is well worth the slight detour from the main tourist route between Glasgow and the Central Highlands!
+Even though it is not exactly off the beaten track, Oban is a little out of the way for many Scotland visitors – at least if you follow the classic Scotland route from Edinburgh to Skye and Inverness.
+However, the pretty seaside town is well worth the detour for a few days by the west coast!

 Read on if you’d like to know: